ronakkaoshik42/os2020project/README.md

 ## 2. Shortest Remaining Time First (Preemptive):
    a.The processor is allocated to the job closest to completion
-   \nb.Preemptive scheduling is used when a process switches from running state to ready state or from waiting state to ready state
+   b.Preemptive scheduling is used when a process switches from running state to ready state or from waiting state to ready state

 ## 3. Fixed Priority Preemptive Scheduling:
    a.The highest priority task is  performed first ignoring the other task to be executed
-   \nb.Sorted FIFO queue is used for this strategy
+   b.Sorted FIFO queue is used for this strategy

 ## 4. Round Robin Scheduling:
    a.Each process is assigned a fixed time slot in a cyclic way
-   \nb.Starvation-free as all processes get fair share of CPU
+   b.Starvation-free as all processes get fair share of CPU
-   \nc.The disadvantage of it is more overhead of context switching
+   c.The disadvantage of it is more overhead of context switching

 ## 5. Work Conserving Scheduling:
    a.Always try to keep resource (CPU) busy
-   \nb.CPU Utilisation is nearly 100%
+   b.CPU Utilisation is nearly 100%
-   \nc.Any algorithm can be formatted as work conserving algorithm
+   c.Any algorithm can be formatted as work conserving algorithm